Scottish Poetry Library

 From long-time favourite writers to exciting new voices in contemporary poetry

-The new collection from one of the UK’s favourite poets.
+The long-awaited third collection from one of the UK’s finest, most virtuosic of modern lyric poets.

 Alasdair Gray’s remarkable interpretation of Dante’s La Divina Commedia continues.

 In the third of his trilogy of powerful political verse plays, Luke Wright examines the loss of trust in the age of Brexit.

 A book of risky journeys, mappings and re-mappings.

 A bicycle trip through the Arctic Circle; sore legs and Norse mythology.